Emoji of Communism

-I want to point out that today’s post is to show only that such an emoticon exists in the Unicode standard.
-This may come as a surprise, however, the system of communism in the west is perceived warmer than in many eastern countries.
+I want to point out that today’s post is to show only that such an emoji exists in the charset which was named and standarized by Unicode organization in 1.1 version.

-Here is the discussed emoticon ☭ (U + 262D), which was added to the Unicode 1.1 standard in 1993.
-That is, this emoticon is found in almost all modern devices and was added to the standard two years after the fall of the USSR.
+Here is the discussed emoticon ☭ (U + 262D), which was added to the Unicode charaset in 1993.
+That is, this emoticon is found in almost all modern devices and was added after two years after the fall of the USSR.

-Why do such emoji with sickle and hammer exist at all?
+Why do such emojis with sickle and hammer exist at all?

-The first main reason is that communism is legal in most Western countries and there are communist parties there, which is why such an emote was created.
+The first main reason is that communism is legal in most Western countries and there are communist parties, which is why such an emote was created.

 In Poland, the use of communist symbols is punishable under Art.
 256 § 2 of the Criminal Code.

 Communication in text messages in the old days

 To improve the ease of use of the first generation of phones in SMS messages.
 Although the use of communist symbols is prohibited in some countries, other countries are moving in this direction.
 Recently, the use of communist symbols was banned in 2016 in Brazil.

 However, in 1993, after the collapse of the Eastern Bloc countries, many parties were using communist symbolism in the world.
 This was probably the main reason for adding this emoticon to the Unicode.